 2. **Dry-run first.** The script dry-runs by default; review the printed payload.

-3. **Explicit approval.** Use `--send` only after the user explicitly approves that exact recipient, subject, and body.
+3. **Explicit approval.** Use `--send` only after the user explicitly approves the exact `to`, `cc`, `bcc`, `from`, `reply-to`, `subject`, and body.
+Treat `reply-to` as response-routing control and review display-name text in `from` for spoof-like wording before any real send.

 4. **Use an allowlist.** Real sends fail closed unless `RESEND_ALLOWED_TO=addr@example.com,other@example.com` is set in the process environment for approved recipients.